-Students who need extra time to complete work or who need tutoring assistance are encouraged to use the ATB program, which is available from 3:30-5:00 p.m., Tuesday (8th grade only), Wednesday (7th grade only), and Thursday (6th grade only).
-Students will meet in the cafeteria after school and then be directed to specific classrooms.
-More information about the program and transportation is available upon request.
+Students who need extra time to complete work or who need tutoring assistance are encouraged to use the ATB program, which is available 2:30-4:30 p.m Mondays through Thursday.
+For complete ATB schedule, refer to the MHS website.